tohidbinazam/instagram/README.md

 SECRET_KEY = ``JWT secret key``
 SENDGRID_API_KEY = `Create SendGrid account or knock me on messenger`
  ```
+Use SendGrid or use by default Gmail service

 Note: [Tohid Bin Azam](https://www.facebook.com/tohidbinazam/) Fb account you knock from here

 ### 5. In Root folder terminal past this final code